 Virtual reality allows students to travel, explore and take field trips to places all over the world (and beyond) without leaving the classroom.
 There are a lot of ways that this can be useful.
 For one, teachers don’t have to worry about the constraints of time, location and permission slips.

-VR products like Google’s Expeditions Kit brings the power of augmented reality to schools; allowing teachers to use immersive 360° scenes and 3D objects to bring abstract concepts to life.
+Our VR and AR products bring the power of augmented reality to schools; allowing teachers to use immersive 360° scenes and 3D objects to bring abstract concepts to life.
 Like this classroom virtual field trip to the Great Barrier Reef.

 About forty per cent of Australians have never travelled overseas.
 But with immersive VR and AR, you can provide kids with an opportunity that hasn’t been available to people before— experiencing faraway places as close to real life as possible.
 With such minimal setup, your class could be exploring Mars, the body’s nervous system, buildings in America, Ancient Greece or even key locations in the Salem witch trials.
 Which is a lot more cost effective than flying your class overseas!